Ohio Travel Guide: Best Places to Visit, Weekend Trips, Lake Erie, Hocking Hills, and Local Planning Tips

 What is the best time to visit Ohio?

-Summer is best for Cedar Point, Lake Erie, islands, and family road trips.
+Summer is best for Cedar Point, Lake Erie, islands, water parks, and family road trips.
 Fall is excellent for Hocking Hills, Amish Country, Mohican, football weekends, and scenic drives.
-Spring works well for zoos, museums, parks, and city weekends, while winter is best for indoor attractions, sports, holiday events, and cozy getaways.
+Spring works well for zoos, museums, parks, and city weekends.
+Winter is best for indoor attractions, sports, holiday events, and cozy getaways.

 Do you need a rental car in Ohio?